iksemdem/CassieFeatures/README.md

 This plugin adds few features to CASSIE.
 Not the CASSIE as the announcement system, but as the CASSIE functions

+Install:
+- 1 Download latest release, and put CassieFeatures.dll into `.config/EXILED/Plugins`
+- 2 Download HintServiceMeow latest release (https://github.com/MeowServer/HintServiceMeow/releases/latest), and put it into `.config/EXILED/Plugins/Dependencies`
+- 3 Restart the server, and configure the plugin in `.config/EXILED/Configs/YourPort-config.yml`
+- 4 You're ready to go!

 Features for tesla:
  - Disables teslas for selected teams.
  - Announces when selected teams die due to tesla gate.